 - Arrangements, including payment, for the provision of any local government services;

 - Application and enforcement of by-laws on reserve (First Nation by-laws affecting neighbouring local government lands or residents should be consistent with the local government's by-laws);

 - Creation of a joint consultative process for matters of mutual concern (such as land use planning) and a dispute resolution mechanism, where possible.

-The First Nation and municipality are expected to negotiate in good faith to address any reasonable concerns.
+The First Nation and local government are expected to negotiate in good faith to address any reasonable concerns.

-- A. The ATR Policy requires an environmental review of all land proposed for reserve status.
+A16.
+The ATR policy requires an environmental assessment of all land proposed for reserve status.
 This review will identify any existing contamination to ensure that future residents will not be exposed to health risks.
 Based on the findings of the review, remediation of the site may be required before reserve status can be granted.